amcginn92/Shell-Project/README.md

 The former will take input and provide output with the given files, and printArgs will simply
 print the arguments from the commandline to the given output file.
 'Io' is also able to take
 input from a file and print to the screen.

+Later Stages of testing required a lot more particular test cases.
+Redirection and piping had
+had to cause an error if applied in one command.
+Multiple redirections had to be stopped for
+both input and output.
+We had to be sure that background processes were waiting for both pipes
+and redirected commands.
+Further, making sure that pipes worked for an indefinite number (up to 512)
+pipes was a concern and was tested for up to 10 processes with success.
+Considering the logic was
+based on the process number in the list, this should work indefinitely.
+Making sure zombie processes
+were being reaped routinely throughout the project (1x per command execution) and the wait function was
+successfully reaping all children was also difficult.
+Executing commands with the sleep # & call and
+then running ps -u to see the running programs and those that were reaped seemed to be an efficient way
+to do this.

 <font size="4">Pseudocode was done throughout the c files in comments.
 They should have covered
 the full breadth of the project.</font>